akeneo/pim-community-dev/akeneo-design-system/CONTRIBUTING.md

-# Contribute
+# Contributing

 We prefer consistency above all.
-So that the best way to know how to do something could be to look around.
+So the best way to know how to do something could be to look around.

-## Add new component
+## Adding a new component

 Before writing a component you must know what problem it is supposed to solve and in what context to use it.
-Before add new component, please see if the component does not already exist, or the problem is not already solved by another component.
+Before adding a new component, please see if the component does not already exist, or the problem is not already solved by another component.

 - Create a branch (`git checkout -b branch_name`)
 - Create a new file related to your component `src/components/ComponentName/ComponentName.tsx`